mkmsobieraj/-introduction-to-babel-examples/README.md

 # introduction-to-babel-examples
 Examples for introduction-to-babel project

-# Description

 ## Commands
-Execute following commands to see what output will be created by babel.
-Note that when we run one plugin only part of the syntax is converted to ES5 compatible version of javascript.
-To make it work you have to comment `babel.config.json` temporally.
+Execute the following commands to see what output will be created by babel.
+Note that when we run one plugin only part of the syntax is converted to ES5 compatible version of JavaScript.
+To make it work, you have to comment `babel.config.json` temporally.
 ```
 ./node_modules/.bin/babel src --out-dir dist --plugins=@babel/plugin-transform-arrow-functions
 ./node_modules/.bin/babel src --out-dir dist --plugins=@babel/plugin-transform-spread